yjiang1234/SyntheticImageGenerator/matlab/README.md

 ## Features and Assumptions:

 **1. Random Elliptical cells**: Each cell has elliptical shape, which is generated with random semi-major and semi-minor axes, and a random rotation angel.
 The “size”, which is the base radius can be adjusted to show larger or smaller cells.

 **2. Homogeneous distribution of Fluorescent**: I assume that the fluorescent is expressed homogeneously in the whole cell.
 A Gaussian blur is added to mimic the real image but the assumption is there is no difference of fluorescent expression level in the nucleus and cytoplasma.

-**3. No Overlap**: The cells are placed in a way that they do not overlap **4.
-Gaussian Blur**: The fluorescent image is blurred with Gaussian method to mimic the fluorescent glow effect **5.
-Labeling:** Each ellipse has a unique label in the instance segmentation image.
+**3. No Overlap**: The cells are placed in a way that they do not overlap.

+**4. Gaussian Blur**: The fluorescent image is blurred with Gaussian method to mimic the fluorescent glow effect.

+**5. Labeling:** Each ellipse has a unique label in the instance segmentation image.

 **6. Saving output:** The generated image (fluorescent image in uint16 and labeled image as uint8) are saved as PNG files

 ## Requirements: